 Your suspension, brakes, wheels, and tires affect how you car sticks to the road.

-Aftermarket part manufacturers have spent years perfecting these components of your car, so you can make your G35 coupe or sedan the best it can be.
+Aftermarket car component manufacturers have spent years perfecting these components of your car, so you can make your G35 coupe or sedan the best it can be.

 It wasn’t until 2005 that both the G35 coupe and sedan received a sport-tuned suspension upgrade on all its models.
 This OEM upgrade also included a viscous limited slip differential.
 Both of these really contributed to improving the ride quality of the G35.